svenwal/kong-plugin-zone-based-routing/README.md

 # Zone based routing plugin for Kong

+Note: if you don't want or can't install a custom plugin have a look at the [serverless]<serverless> folder in this repository.

 ## What it does

 This plugin provides a lightweight ability to make data planes nodes zone aware and having routes based on where the request is incoming.